Table of Contents

 Mount Tamalpais from a different perspective

 Mentioning Mount Tamalpais when talking about best mountain biking in San Francisco is technically cheating.
-That said, this 11.5 mile ride takes you along the Coastal View Trail and ends near Muir Beach, thus combining stellar views of the bay before dropping you right down into the Bay City itself.
+That said, this 11.5 mile ride takes you along the Coastal View Trail, with seaside vistas to rival the backpacking in Big Sur, and ends near Muir Beach, thus combining stellar views of the bay before dropping you right down into the Bay City itself.

 The Golden City is a true urban jungle.
 Whether you want to go wild on the surrounding mountains or stay close to the heart of the city, bring your bike on your next visit.